Using excursions with INLA

 is modeled as a logit-transformed Gaussian process.

-The model and the following INLA
+The model and the following INLA implementation of the

 model is described further in (Lindgren and Rue